-Check Your Progress -II Note: (a) Answer the questions given below. (b) Compare your answers with those given at the end of this lesson. (a) Why language development plays significant role in late childhood? (b) What can we do for making a child more society oriented? (c) What emotions a child acquires during late childhood stage?
+Check Your Progress -II

+(b) Compare your answers with those given at the end of this lesson. (a) Why language development plays significant role in late childhood?

+(b) What can we do for making a child more society oriented?

+What emotions s a child acquires during late childhoo od stage? -

-6.3.6 Development of Concept and Improvement of Understanding where concept becomes concrete and specific.
+6.3.6 Development of Concept and Improvement of Understanding

+As children's world expands with the entrance into school, their interest in world and understanding of people and things broadened gradually.
+Now the older child is able to reflect a stage of cognitive development termed as "concrete operation" where concept becomes concrete and specific.
 Child begin to associate new meaning with the older concepts on the basis of their exposure to learning after starting schools.
 They generate new meaning of a concept from the mass media, T.V., Mobile etc. The school plays a dominant role in constructing, improving and clarifying concepts.
-The child begins to develop a sense of understanding social dimensions in concepts like-types groups, similarities and differences etc. as perceived by child.
+The child begins to develop a sense of understanding social dimensions in concepts like- types groups, similarities and differences etc. as perceived by child.
 The most commonly developed concepts in late childhood are related with body, life, death, space, numbers, money, time, self, sex roles, beauty, discipline, social roles, atmosphere.